sagemath/trac_to_gh/Issue 829.md

 # Issue 829: edit() always puts the editor into the background

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/829

 Original creator: justin